rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 ```
 Obj     arg0 - the object

-int     ret0 - a pointer to the new text received by using the get_string_pointer function
+str     ret0 - new description text to use
 ```

 -------------------------------------------